Holusion/eCorpus/en/doc/tutorials/compte.md

 ## Learn More
-If you want to learn more about eCorpus features, you can visit this guide: <a href="model">SetUp your 3D Model</a>.
+If you want to learn more about eCorpus features, you can visit this guide: <a href="../advancedUses/models/model">SetUp your 3D Model</a>.

 * [Return to top of page](#your-ecorpus-account)